 The institution demonstrates a commitment to its educational offerings and administrative operations through processes that monitor and improve institutional effectiveness.
-The institution engages in sound research practices and analysis of data used to improve operations, educational offerings, and services.
+The institution engages in sound research practices, collects and analyzes evidence about its effectiveness and develops action plans that are and analysis of data-used to improve operations, educational offerings, and services.